eljost/td/README.md

 Parser for excited state calculations done with **Gaussian 09** (*td* keyword), **TURBOMOLE** (*escf* and *ricc2* module) and **ORCA** calculations.

 The script tries to determine the program type from the supplied log file.
-For TURBOMOLE calcualtions it expects *escf.out* or *ricc2.out* files.
+For TURBOMOLE calculations it expects *escf.out* or *ricc2.out* file names.

-The script uses a slightly modified version of Sergey Astanin's **tabulate** module (https://bitbucket.org/astanin/python-tabulate) and **peakdetect.py** Sixten Bergman.
+The script uses a slightly modified version of Sergey Astanin's **tabulate** module (https://bitbucket.org/astanin/python-tabulate) and **peakdetect** from Sixten Bergman.
 Thanks to them.

 ## Installation
 td requires: